-Zurich, Switzerland Screen Designer at The House Agency Joined about 5 years ago via an invitation from Paul @.
+Zurich, Switzerland Screen Designer at The House Agency Joined over 5 years ago via an invitation from Paul @.
 Oskar has invited Rude Ayelo, Viktor T, Nils Nilsson, Anton Trollbäck, Kirill Zakharov and 31 others, Alexander Collin, Dominic Lind, Hampus Olsson, Arvid Bräne, Petter Silfver, Jonny Strömberg, Gustaf Lindqvist, Marcus Gellermark, Tobias Ahlin, Jonathan Olsen, Viktor Engborg, Gustaf Zetterlund, Dan Carlberg, Anderson Lin, Joakim Green, Henrik Nilsson, Andreas Eldh, Ryan Le Roux, Edwin Toh, Samuel Kraft, Arvid Janson, Andrée Afonso, Zach Goodwin, Daniel Lauding, Jonatan Littke, Peter Antonius, Johan Andersson, Patrick Lef, Rickard Laurin, Philip Vieira, Joel Marsh

 Great write-up Joel!

 I recently joined a company that practices Scrum and agile development, and it has changed how I look at software design/development.
 I almost exclusively work on features in parallel with our developers, and they all go live.
 We work in tiny increments, which means we will release each of those increments and see what happens.
 Did it have the effect we'd hoped?
 If not, we evaluate why and either kill the feature or make it better.
 If yes, we keep improving on this feature until it is no longer worth the effort.
 This means that we never have months of work that goes untested on the assumption that it will solve the problem we have.